Sunday, September 8, 2024

 "Early in the afternoon of Monday a horseman, greatly excited rode into town and notified Sheriff Gregory that Mrs. Lintillac had been shot by Chahalich.
 Gregory and Leverone immediated started for the Lintillac place.
 Upon their arrival there they found Chahalich gone and questioned the woman, learning from her the following particulars: Mrs. Lintillac shortly after dinner, was hanging out clothes near the house, and Chahalich, who had worked about the place, approached her carrying a shot-gun and demanded of her $25.50 which he claimed was coming to him for wages.

-She replied they did not owe him that much as he had not worked for a time during the rainy weather, and also that he was indebted to them for baord in the sum of $20, besides $2 for brandyl that all he had coming was $7, and told him he had better see her husband about it.
+She replied they did not owe him that much as he had not worked for a time during the rainy weather, and also that he was indebted to them for board in the sum of $20, besides $2 for brandy, that all he had coming was $7, and told him he had better see her husband about it.
 Chahalich, who was standing about six feet from the woman, raised his gun and shot her in the legs twice."

 The article, which is lengthy, goes on to state that the Sheriff went on to the Campanola's cabin where the suspect had been known to stop by for the past two weeks.
 The authorities found the shot-gun and a blue short that the suspect had been wearing, and so they knew he had stopped there before moving on.
-When questioned, Campanola denied any knowledfge of the situation.
+When questioned, Campanola denied any knowledge of the situation.
 It was ascertained that Joseph Coholich had walked across Campanola's property, through the fields approximately seven miles, all the way westward to Jackson, avoiding roadways.

 By the time Joseph Coholich reached Jackson, he made the steep trek up Summit Street to the old Courthouse.
 According to testimony by eye-witness Thomas Lemin, Coholich was walking back and forth in front of the courthouse at about 5 p.m. that evening.
 The two men struck up a conversation, as Coholich sat down on the steps and began eating an orange.
 Shortly thereafter, Coholich belted out a painful groan and fell backwards into convulsions.
 When the onlooker tried to help him, he shook his head and stated that it was "too late."
 Still, two doctors arrived to the scene, Dr. Sprague and Dr. Gall, who both realized that he had been poisoned.
 They moved Coholich to the courtyard of the jail, and he expired within about 10 minutes.